-0005 You will need to obtain a minimum grade of 65% in COMM 0004 to enter COMM 0005.
+You will need to obtain a minimum grade of 65% in COMM 0004 to enter COMM 0005.

 Course Calendar Description: Students will learn the writing, reading, speaking, and listening skills needed to carry out writing and speaking tasks in COMM 0005 and in trades' courses.
-This course covers sentence and paragraph development, listening & reading comprehension, speaking, and grammatical skills.
+This course covers sentence and paragraph development, reading comprehension, speaking, listening and grammatical skills.
+Attendance is essential; 90% is necessary to pass.

-Course Goals: COMM 0004 consists of 21 four-hour classes.
+Course Goals: COMM 0004 consists of 12 classes.
 This course is designed to prepare students whose first language is not English, yet who have good writing and speaking skills for study at BCIT.
-The course focuses on developing listening, reading, writing, speaking, and study skills required for technical and business communication.
+The course focuses on developing reading, writing, speaking, and study skills required for technical and business communication, with particular emphasis on writing skills.